The Renewable Energy Law Review: Poland

 Renewable energy supply chains

 Development of offshore wind farms provides new opportunities for local companies.
-The Act on the Promotion of Generation of Electricity in Offshore Wind Farms provides that, when applying for a subsidy for the offshore wind farm project, the project owner must submit a supply chain plan.
+The Wind Farms Act provides that, when applying for a subsidy for the offshore wind farm project, the project owner must submit a supply chain plan.
 The supply chain plan shall describe the investor's plan of participation for local devices and services.
-The supply chain plan is supposed to include, among others:
+The supply chain plan is supposed to include, among other things:

 - an indication of activities that are planned for the purpose of human resources development in the area of offshore wind expertise; and